 Mange is a skin disorder caused by tiny parasites called mites.
 Sarcoptic mange, also known as canine scabies, spreads easily among dogs and can also be transmitted to people, but the parasites don't survive on humans.
 The symptoms are intense itching, red skin, sores, and hair loss.
 A dog's ears, face and legs are most commonly affected.
-Demodectic mange occurs only in dogs and can cause bald spots, scabbing, and sores.
+Demodectic mange can cause bald spots, scabbing, and sores, but it is not contagious between animals or people.
 Treatment depends on the type of mange.

 Fleas are the bane of any pet owner.
 You may not see the tiny insects themselves, but flea droppings or eggs are usually visible in a dog's coat.
 Other symptoms include excessive licking or scratching, scabs, and hot spots.
 Severe flea infestations can cause blood loss and anemia, and even expose your dog to other parasites, such as tapeworms.
 Treatment may include a topical and/or oral flea killer and a thorough cleaning of the pet's home and yard.

 Ticks, like fleas, are external parasites that feed on the blood of their hosts.
 You can spot a tick feeding on your dog with the naked eye.
-To properly remove a tick, grasp the tick with tweezers close to the dog's skin, and gently pull it straight out.
-Twisting or pulling too hard may cause the head to remain lodged in your dog's skin, which can lead to infection.
-Crush the tick in a tissue (do not use bare hands) or flush it down the toilet to dispose of it.
+To properly remove a tick, grasp the tick with tweezers close to the dog’s skin, and gently pull it straight out.
+Twisting or pulling too hard may cause the head to remain lodged in your dog’s skin, which can lead to infection.
+Place the tick in a jar with some alcohol for a couple of days and dispose of it once it is dead.
 In addition to causing blood loss and anemia, ticks can transmit Lyme disease and other potentially serious bacterial infections.
 If you live in an area where ticks are common, talk to your veterinarian about tick control products.

 Color or Texture Changes